-- My first language is U.S. English, and I have only attended and graduated from a U.S. high school.
+My first language is U.S. English, and I have attended and graduated only from a U.S. high school.

-- My first language is NOT U.S. English, but I have only attended and graduated from a U.S. high school.
+My first language is NOT U.S. English, but I have attended and graduated only from a U.S. high school.

-- My first language is NOT U.S. English, and I have attended high school outside the United States.
+My first language is NOT U.S. English, and I have attended high school outside the United States.

 To be considered for admission, you must meet the following scoring requirements before you submit a Nursing clinical application:

-- Reading Score: 19
+Reading score: 19

-- Listening Score: 19
+Listening score: 19

-- Writing Score: 19
+Writing score: 19